douglasmiranda/ddpt/README.md

 ## Why Am I doing things this way?

-Well, this is an opionated project template, if you have more questions, don't be shy, open an issue.
+Well, this is an opinionated project template, if you have more questions, don't be shy, open an issue.

 Next, I'll try to answer some questions.